Posted Septuagesima Sunday February 16, 2014

 I began thinking about Septuagesima yesterday because I was a little surprised that this pre-Lenten season is upon us already.
 Blogger Veronica Brandt drew my attention to this imminent change of seasons by posting a little video yesterday on “Farewell to Alleluia” on the Views from the Choir Loft blog, which showed some of her five children using puppets to sing Alleluias as a way to say “goodbye to the Alleluia.”
 She wrote, “In the Extraordinary Form tomorrow is Septuagesima, or (roughly) the 70th day before Easter, where all alleluias are suddenly taken away.”
 You may be wondering, “What does that mean, that all Alleluias are suddenly taken away?
 And what’s this about singing goodbye to the Alleluia?”

-In 1969, the Septuagesima season was removed from the liturgical calendar and its the three Sundays and two days were absorbed into Ordinary time.
-Even though I was raised a Catholic and attended Mass for years before the liturgical calendar was changed, I only heard about Septuagesima maybe six years ago, and I’m still finding out what it means.
+In 1969, the Septuagesima season was removed from the liturgical calendar and its three Sundays and two weeks were absorbed into Ordinary time.
+Even though I was raised a Catholic and attended Mass for years before the liturgical calendar was changed, I only heard about (or noticed) Septuagesima maybe six years ago, and I’m still finding out what it means.
 For me, as I’m sure is true for others, writing about a subject is the best way to learn about it.
 It’s a rich topic, and I can just barely scratch the surface, but here goes with a little introduction to Septuagesima, for those who live in an ordinary time world or those who, like me, worship according to the traditional calendar, but just haven’t been paying attention.

 For help with understanding what this season means, perhaps the greatest resource is the great 19th century abbot of Solesmes Benedictine monastery, Dom Prosper Guéranger, OSB.
 Dom Guéranger, abbot of Solesmes from 1837-1875, was “one of the leading monastics and liturgists of his generation, and his writings were highly influential both in France and abroad.
 He is perhaps best known today through the pages of his L’Année Liturgique – The Liturgical Year – which he began in 1841 in order to make the riches of the liturgy more widely known by the faithful.”
 (From the “Introduction” to The Liturgical Year).